MakieOrg/Website/src/blogposts/v0.24.0/post.md

 Makie v0.24 focuses on a comprehensive overhaul of our internal architecture, specifically replacing Observables in our backend code with a more robust system.
 This fundamental change touches nearly every component of the codebase, making it one of our most ambitious refactoring efforts to date.

-The scope of these improvements was so significant that we initially considered releasing this as Makie v1.0.
+We initially considered releasing this as Makie v1.0, since this is the biggest breaking change we have on the horizon.
 However, with several important design decisions still being refined, we've chosen to release this as v0.24 while still targeting a Makie v1.0 release for later this year.

 **A Note on Stability:** This release includes major internal improvements that have been thoroughly tested.
 However, changes of this magnitude can occasionally reveal unexpected edge cases.
 If you prioritize stability for production work, you may want to wait a few weeks after release before upgrading to allow the community to identify and resolve any issues that may arise.